 The Nostalgic Moment

 Any exploration, manifestation, or expression of nostalgia embeds and depends on features of memory that transcend nostalgia’s periodic and sundry eruptions.
 This essential experience of nostalgia is balanced by its historical emergence into non-medical discourse, in the early nineteenth century.
 This paper coordinates the two moments.
 I begin by constructing a phenomenology of the transient nostalgic experience that situates it in relation to cognitive memory.
-Nostalgia is a mode of affective and primary memory involving specific eidetic features and largely dependent on motor-sensory organization.
+Nostalgia is a mode of affective and primary memory involving specific eidetic features and largely dependent on motor-sensory organisation.
 Experiences recorded by Thomas Carlyle and Ann Radcliffe not only illustrate some of these features, but display the nostalgic moment in tension with the prescribed significance of historical objects and events.
-Two of the earliest manifestations of aesthetic nostalgia on the threshold of depathologization, the picturesque and the gothic revival, further illustrate this tension.
-Once in contention as a third category alongside the sublime and the beautiful, the picturesque, as theorized by Richard Payne Knight, became an aesthetic moment that enfolds the peculiarly physiological memorative function of nostalgia, recognition, as opposed to a conscious and articulated recollection.
+Two of the earliest manifestations of aesthetic nostalgia on the threshold of depathologisation, the picturesque and the gothic revival, further illustrate this tension.
+Once in contention as a third category alongside the sublime and the beautiful, the picturesque, as theorised by Richard Payne Knight, became an aesthetic moment that enfolds the peculiarly physiological memorative function of nostalgia, recognition, as opposed to a conscious and articulated recollection.
 Similarly, the discourse surrounding the gothic revival depended on the impact of the nostalgic moment even while loading it with a lofty national symbolism.
-The revival turned one of the chief sources of the picturesque (and one with a seemingly unrelated psychic impact) into a mnemonic experience, and the conversations of revivalists and anti-revivalists centered on just what should be remembered.
+The revival turned one of the chief sources of the picturesque (and one with a seemingly unrelated psychic impact) into a mnemonic experience, and the conversations of revivalists and anti-revivalists centred on just what should be remembered.
 A comparison of A.W.N.
-Pugin’s Contrasts (1836) and Charles L. Eastlake’s A History of the Gothic Revival (1872) reveals that the theorizers and practitioners of the revival moved, inadvertently at times, from a contested ideological approach to the past to an affective appreciation of a concocted Middle Ages based on the work of primary memory - in the form of familiarization.
+Pugin’s Contrasts (1836) and Charles L. Eastlake’s A History of the Gothic Revival (1872) reveals that the theorisers and practitioners of the revival moved, inadvertently at times, from a contested ideological approach to the past to an affective appreciation of a concocted Middle Ages based on the work of primary memory - in the form of familiarisation.